-However, this bottle of Bohemian Black Lager was sitting all by itself and I thought “Hmmm, I’ll bet you are super tasty”.
+When I went shopping for this recipe, I spotted a bottle of Bohemian Black Lager all by itself and I thought “Hmmm, I’ll bet you are super tasty”.
 I waited and waited for the perfect occasion to crack open this bottle and it was well worth the anticipation.
 It made magic in this chili.
 The only thing I would do differently next time is make a double batch.

 Used to make Beer Chili:

 Your shares help this site to grow.
 Do you know someone who would like this?
 I’d love it if you would share it on Facebook or pin it to your favorite recipe board.

 What else can I serve with this chili?

 - Corn Casserole – I’d serve this like cornbread with the chili